Facilities and Safety

 Any Vehicle owned or leased by Purdue University.

-Any University Fleet Vehicle and any Vehicle rented from a commercial car rental agency by an Employee, Student, or Volunteer while on official University Business or for any other University purpose.
+Any University Fleet Vehicle and any Vehicle rented from a commercial car rental agency by an Employee, Student or Volunteer while on official University Business

 For purposes of this policy, any person not classified as an Employee or Student, who is acting on behalf of the University.
 This includes, but is not limited to, any individual in a position classified as non-pay.